Poet Eric McHenry is a fifth-generation graduate of Topeka High School, and currently lives and writes in his hometown.

 and told them what to do.

-You can check out episode 51 of our library’s HUSH Podcast to hear a poem by Eric McHenry.
-You’ll also hear about the work of Kansas writers Thomas Fox Averill, Israel Wasserstein, Laura Moriarty, Kij Johnson, and Leah Sewell.
+And don’t miss episode 51 of our library’s HUSH Podcast, Kansas Authors, featuring a poem by Eric McHenry.
+You’ll also hear about the work of Thomas Fox Averill, Israel Wasserstein, Laura Moriarty, Kij Johnson, and Leah Sewell.

 Visit your Topeka and Shawnee County Public Library to check out poetry by Eric McHenry.
 You can click the covers below to view our catalog listing for McHenry, and to place requests for his work.